za-creature/double-latte/README.md

 Q: What's the deal with `isinstance`?

 A: For technical reasons, the `instanceof` operator doesn't work with classes that have multiple parents.
 The `isinstance` and `issubclass` functions are provided to work around this fact.

+## Alternatives

+* [heterarchy](https://github.com/arximboldi/heterarchy) - decoupled from [mixco.multi](http://sinusoid.es/mixco/mixco/multi.html) which served as the original inspiration for this project; has cleaner code and better test coverage but depends on underscore